 Life has progressively become more frantic and overwhelming.
-Lifestyles are rushed, the pressure is piled on to succeed and survive, communities are divided and spread thin, and the rules that have been punted for a long while are just not cutting it anymore.
+Lifestyles are rushed, the pressure is piled on to succeed and survive, communities are divided and spread thin, and the rules that have been punted for a long time are just not cutting it anymore.

+To be fair, they weren’t really cutting it for eons.
 In the past few decades, we have collectively been coming to terms with the fact that what we were convinced life was about isn’t actually what life is about.

 We are collectively questioning the systems in place and whether existing as a perpetual slave throughout your life really is something to aspire to.